rachartier/tiny-inline-diagnostic.nvim/README.md

             -- Trim whitespaces from the start/end of each line trim_whitespaces = false,

-            -- Replace tabs with spaces in multiline diagnostics tabstop = 4,
+            -- Replace tabs with this many spaces in multiline diagnostics tabstop = 4,
         },

-        -- Display all diagnostic messages on the cursor line show_all_diags_on_cursorline = false,
+        -- Display all diagnostic messages on the cursor line, not just those under cursor show_all_diags_on_cursorline = false,

         -- Enable diagnostics in Insert mode
-        -- If enabled, it is better to set the `throttle` option to 0 to avoid visual artifacts enable_on_insert = false,
+        -- If enabled, consider setting throttle to 0 to avoid visual artifacts enable_on_insert = false,

-		-- Enable diagnostics in Select mode (e.g when auto inserting with Blink) enable_on_select = false,
+        -- Enable diagnostics in Select mode (e.g., when auto-completing with Blink) enable_on_select = false,

-        overflow = {
-            -- Manage how diagnostic messages handle overflow -- Options:
+        -- Manage how diagnostic messages handle overflow overflow = {
+            -- Overflow handling mode:
             -- "wrap" - Split long messages into multiple lines -- "none" - Do not truncate messages
             -- "oneline" - Keep the message on a single line, even if it's long mode = "wrap",

-            -- Trigger wrapping to occur this many characters earlier when mode == "wrap".
-            -- Increase this value appropriately if you notice that the last few characters -- of wrapped diagnostics are sometimes obscured. padding = 0,
+            -- Trigger wrapping this many characters earlier when mode == "wrap" -- Increase if the last few characters of wrapped diagnostics are obscured padding = 0,
         },

         -- Configuration for breaking long messages into separate lines break_line = {
-            -- Enable the feature to break messages after a specific length enabled = false,
+            -- Enable breaking messages after a specific length enabled = false,

             -- Number of characters after which to break the line